$584,112Average Value$321Average Price per Sq Ft8Homes For Sale

 Because of Englishtown’s location in Central Jersey, commuters are roughly equidistant from New York and Philadelphia, each of which are an hour away by car.
 For public transportation, New Jersey Transit offers bus stops throughout the neighborhood.
 For residents looking to get out of town Newark Liberty International Airport is a 32-mile drive from Englishtown.
 For those seeking medical attention, HMH Old Bridge Medical Center is 8 miles away.

-Englishtown is approximately half way between New York and Philadelphia.
+The quiet community of Englishtown is located between New York City and Philadelphia.

 1/2